Medically reviewed by Drugs.com. Last updated on Feb 25, 2023.

 Do not keep outdated medicine or medicine no longer needed.

-It is very important that your doctor check your progress while you are using buprenorphine.
+It is very important that your doctor check your progress while you are using buprenorphine, especially within the first 24 to 72 hours of treatment.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
 Blood tests may be needed to check for unwanted effects.

 Using narcotics for a long time can cause severe constipation.
 To prevent this, your doctor may direct you to take laxatives, drink a lot of fluids, or increase the amount of fiber in your diet.
 Be sure to follow the directions carefully, because continuing constipation can lead to more serious problems.

-Using buprenorphine while you are pregnant may cause serious unwanted effects in your newborn baby.
-Tell your doctor right away if you think you are pregnant or if you plan to become pregnant while using buprenorphine.
+Using buprenorphine while you are pregnant may cause neonatal withdrawal syndrome in your newborn baby.
+Tell your doctor right away if your baby has an abnormal sleep pattern, diarrhea, a high-pitched cry, irritability, shakiness or tremors, weight loss, vomiting, or fails to gain weight.

-buprenorphine will add to the effects of alcohol and other CNS depressants (medicines that can make you drowsy or less alert).
-Some examples of CNS depressants are antihistamines or medicine for allergies or colds, sedatives, tranquilizers, or sleeping medicine, other prescription pain medicine or narcotics, medicine for seizures or barbiturates, muscle relaxants, or anesthetics, including some dental anesthetics.
+Buprenorphine will add to the effects of alcohol and other central nervous system (CNS) depressants.
+CNS depressants are medicines that slow down the nervous system, which may cause drowsiness or make you less alert.
+Some examples of CNS depressants are antihistamines or medicine for allergies or colds, sedatives, tranquilizers, or sleeping medicine, other prescription pain medicine or narcotics, benzodiazepines, medicine for seizures or barbiturates, muscle relaxants, or anesthetics, including some dental anesthetics.
+This effect may last for a few days after you stop using buprenorphine.
 Check with your doctor before taking any of the other medicines listed above while you are using buprenorphine.

 Dizziness, lightheadedness, or fainting may occur when you get up suddenly from a lying or sitting position.
 Getting up slowly may help lessen this problem.
 Also, lying down for a while may relieve the dizziness or lightheadedness.